 There’s now wide availability for direct flights from Europe to Athens, Crete, Paris, Santorini, Mykonos and other dreamy island getaways.
 Direct flights from the UK to Greece resumed July 15th, and are not subject to quarantine on arrival in either direction.

 Ferries are open in Greece, so if you’re planning to transit within the country by boat, you can.
 Social distancing and other practical measures are being observed on ferries.

 Should you travel to Greece this summer?
 The Prime Minister specifically stated the country is ready for visitors, and in fact looking forward to them.
 They wouldn’t open their border and wouldn’t invest so heavily in safety measures if they didn’t want people to come, so it’s really up to you and your level of risk.

 Here’s a guide to Santorini, and where to stay, in case you’re looking.

 This leaves the final big questions: when can Americans and others join the socially distanced party in Greece?

-With ferries already open again, and internal flights moving as well, international visitors can move around the islands as they previously could, albeit with social distancing, hygiene and crucial safety protocol.
+With ferries already open again, and internal flights moving well, international visitors can move around the islands as they previously could, albeit with social distancing, as well as hygiene and crucial safety protocol.
 Greece may be one of the few countries open to visitors right now, but it’s always been one of the best.

 We’ll update this page with any details if plans change.